 Moment of Truth

 Don’t panic if 3 weeks before final inspection there seems to be a lot of small things that still need to be done or finished off.
 The builder takes the count down seriously and is definitely not wanting to have your final inspection and hand over delayed.
-They will often expand the size of the team working on your house two or three fold to get everything done and all surplus rubbish removed in time, some literally days and hours before the final inspection by the Architect.
+They will often expand the size of the team working on your house two or three fold to get everything done and all surplus rubbish removed in time and carpet cleaning on occasions literally hours before the final inspection by the Architect.

 You’re In Control

 Its not worth getting too worked up about the small items still to be done.
 Its comforting to know that you are the one in control and its important to get the big items fixed ones completed asap.
 Smaller items like the digital technology interfacing not quite working correctly will get done as the builder needs to complete them to get paid.
 There will be a list of what is called maintenance items that the architect will draw up to get fixed to his satisfaction in the ‘maintenance’ period generally 60 to 90 days from the final inspection date.